Select Page

 Charles Darwin – Autobiography

 There is now a copious literature on Darwin’s life, travels, letters, and writings, much of it readily available on the web.
 The account here is intended as a quick overview of his life, his connection to Australia, and the significance of his scientific ideas.
 See Complete Works of Darwin Online.
-A similar summary article on the voyage of the Beagle is available here
+A similar summary article on the voyage of the Beagle is available here.
+See also Charles Darwin timeline.

 Charles Darwin (1809-1882) – social recluse, meticulous scientist, and victim of Crohn’s disease – saw the world through new eyes.
 His monumental work On the Origin of Species, which he reluctantly published in 1859, presented a closely argued biological grand narrative, a unifying theory of the life sciences in which natural selection was invoked to explain the proliferation of the entire community of life from a common ancestor.
 It was a carefully crafted new and challenging scientific paradigm to be reconciled with the social, biological, and religious thought of his day.